 Conclusion

 DDoS testing ensures your infrastructure can withstand and recover from attacks.
 Regular testing, proper mitigation strategies, and continuous monitoring protect against service disruptions.
-Combine this with API security testing and rate limiting strategies for comprehensive protection.

 Key Takeaways: